 Winnebago is a very small city located in the state of Minnesota.
 With a population of 1,391 people and just one neighborhood, Winnebago is the 368th largest community in Minnesota.

-Winnebago is a blue-collar town, with 45.89% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Winnebago is generally considered to be a blue-collar town.
+45.89% of the Winnebago workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Winnebago is a city of service providers, construction workers and builders, and transportation and shipping workers.
 There are especially a lot of people living in Winnebago who work in food service (8.86%), healthcare suport services (8.70%), and farm management occupations (6.92%).

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Winnebago is worth considering.